agentlans/CIAWorldFactbook/README.md

-# CIAWorldFactbook
+# :globe_with_meridians: CIAWorldFactbook

 "The *World Factbook* provides basic intelligence on the history, people, government, economy, energy, geography, environment, communications, transportation, military, terrorism, and transnational issues for 266 world entities." -CIA

-This repository contains the processed text data in XML format.
+This repository contains the text data in XML format.

-Note: it isn't completely machine readable yet.
-Depending on your application, you'll need to parse the numbers and names of interest from the XML file.
+Note: it isn't completely machine readable.
+The numbers, dates, and names of interest will need to be parsed from the XML files.

 Method: